CUCyber/hackpack/provisioners/ansible.md

 #### Ansible Vault

 Ansible has a means of creating AES encrypted files for use of storing configuration.
-To create a file use `ansible-vault create <filename>` To edit a file use `ansible-vault edit <filename>` which will open the file un-encrypted in the user's 'EDITOR' and re-encrypt it after editing.
+To create a file use `ansible-vault create <filename>` To edit a file use `ansible-vault edit <filename>` which will open the file un-encrypted in the user's `EDITOR` and re-encrypt it after editing.
 It can be used for file containing variables and files that are part of roles.

 #### Extending Ansible